-Amending the Code to permit the use of α -cyclodextrin as a novel food will not be notified to the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measure (SPS) agreements as the permission is unlikely to significantly effect trade, particularly since FSANZ would be expanding permissions.
-There are no relevant international standards and the potential food applications for α -cyclodextrin are limited in terms of market size, so there is no need to notify the WTO.
+Amending the Code to permit the use of α -cyclodextrin as a novel food was not be notified to the WTO under either the Technical Barrier to Trade (TBT) or Sanitary and Phytosanitary Measure (SPS) agreements as the permission is unlikely to significantly effect trade, particularly since FSANZ would be expanding permissions.
+There are no relevant international standards and the potential food applications for α -cyclodextrin are limited in terms of market size.
 Because the products containing α -cyclodextrin may be more expensive, the products are likely to be targeted at consumers looking for foods with particular attributes.
+Therefore this matter was not notified to the WTO.

-9. Conclusion and Recommendation
+9. Conclusion

-FSANZ recommends the approval of the use of α -cyclodextrin as a novel food, with no specified conditions of use other than the requirement for the full disclosure of the name ('alpha-cyclodextrin' or ' α -cyclodextrin') when describing the name in the ingredient list, the following reasons:
+It is agreed to approve the use of α -cyclodextrin as a novel food, with no specified conditions of use other than the requirement for the full disclosure of the name ('alpha-cyclodextrin' or ' α -cyclodextrin') when describing the name in the ingredient list, for the following reasons:

 - There is no identified public health and safety risk associated with the use of αcyclodextrin as proposed.
-The safety evaluation indicates that α-cyclodextrin is a substance of very low toxicity and, in the proposed range of foods at the proposed maximum levels of use as provided by the Applicant, would not be considered to be of toxicological concern. - The nutrition assessment indicates that α -cyclodextrin is unlikely to affect the absorption of fat-soluble nutrients (fat-soluble vitamins and lipids). α -Cyclodextrin is assessed as having a low nutritional impact when used as a food ingredient. - α-Cyclodextrin can perform technological functions in addition to being used as a food ingredient.
-Classifying α-cyclodextrin as a food would not restrict its use to perform a technological function in a food nor would it restrict its use as a processing aid. - The proposed changes to the Code are consistent with the section 10 objectives of the FSANZ Act. - The Regulatory Impact Statement indicates that, for the preferred option, namely, to approve the use of α -cyclodextrin as a novel food, the benefits of the proposed amendment outweigh the costs.
+The safety evaluation indicates that α-cyclodextrin is a substance of very low toxicity and, in the proposed range of foods at the proposed maximum levels of use as provided by the Applicant, would not raise any safety concerns. - The nutrition assessment indicates that α -cyclodextrin is unlikely to affect the absorption of fat-soluble nutrients (fat-soluble vitamins and lipids). α -Cyclodextrin is assessed as having a low nutritional impact when used as a food ingredient. - α-Cyclodextrin can perform technological functions in addition to being used as a food ingredient.
+Classifying α-cyclodextrin as a novel food would not restrict its use to perform a technological function normally associated with a food additive. - The proposed changes to the Code are consistent with the section 10 objectives of the FSANZ Act. - The Regulatory Impact Statement indicates that for the preferred option, namely, to approve the use of α -cyclodextrin as a novel food, the benefits of the proposed amendment outweigh the costs.